toniclecb/springbootregistration/readme.md

 - we call findAll(Pageable) in the repository, then we need create Pageable in Controller, we use PageRequest.of(page, size).
 - we use @RequestParam to recive the parameters page and size (and define the default values).
 - we change the return of RegisterController.find() to ResponseEntity < Page < Register > > .

+To use sorting in this case we need only change PageRequest.of adding sort type.
+Of course we recive the sort string in @RequestParam.
+Example of complete URL: http://localhost:8081/api/v1/register?size=5&sort=asc&page=7